mithunkumarc/learning_node/expressjs/middleware/application_level_middleware/ReadMe.md

         })

-#### 5 multiple middlwares can be declared for same path, executin of order depends on declartion order
+#### 5 multiple middlwares can be declared for same path, execution of order depends on declartion order

         app.use("/hello", (req, res, next) => {
           console.log("one");